-Obtaining an InitialContext:
+Example 7-1 Obtaining an InitialContext

 '''

-.

-.

 Using a Properties object as follows will work on JDK13

 and higher clients.

+'''

+'''

 /

 private Context getInitialContext() throws NamingException {

-try {

 // Get an InitialContext

 Properties h = new Properties();

-h.put(Context.INITIAL_CONTEXT_FACTORY,
+h.put(Context.INITIAL CONTEXT FACTORY,

 "com.sun.jndi.cosnaming.CNCtxFactory");

 h.put(Context.PROVIDER_URL, url);

 return new InitialContext(h);

 } catch (NamingException ne) {

 log("We were unable to get a connection to the WebLogic server at "+url);

 log("Please make sure that the server is running.");

-throw ne;
+throw ne:

 }

-/

-'''

-'''

-This is another option, using the Java2 version to get an
+This is another option, using the Java2 version to get an InitialContext.

-InitialContext.

 This version relies on the existence of a jndi.properties file in

 the application's classpath.
 See

-Programming WebLogic JNDI for more information
+"Programming JNDI for Oracle WebLogic Server" for more information

 private static Context getInitialContext()

 throws NamingException

-{

 return new InitialContext();

-}

-.

 '''

-7. Modify the client code to perform the lookup in conjunction with the javax.rmi.PortableRemoteObject.narrow() method.
+Modify the client code to perform the lookup in conjunction with the javax.rmi.PortableRemoteObject.narrow() method.